francescovolpe/offsecnotes/Web vulnerabilities/Access control vulnerabilities.md

   - This might be accessible by any user, not only administrative users
     - -> Brute-force etc.
 - `https://insecure-website.com/administrator-panel-yb556`
-  - less predictable URL -> maybe the URL might be disclosed in JavaScript that constructs the user interface based on the user's role
+  - Less predictable URL -> maybe the URL might be disclosed in JavaScript that constructs the user interface based on the user's role

 ### Parameter-based access control methods
 - Some applications determine the user's access rights or role at login, and then store this information in a user-controllable location.
 This could be: